 This leaflet provides a checklist of things that may help you to lose weight.
-A further separate leaflet called 'Obesity and Overweight in Adults' gives more general information about the topic.

 How weight loss works

 In some respects, it is quite simple.
 Your weight depends on how much energy you take in (the calories in food and drink) and how much energy your body uses (burns) up:

 - If the amount of calories that you eat equals the amount of energy that your body uses up, then your weight remains stable.

 - If you eat more calories than you burn up, you put on weight.
 The extra (or excess) energy is converted into fat and stored in your body.

 - If you eat fewer calories than you burn up, you lose weight.
 Your body has to tap into its fat stores to get the extra energy it needs.

 So, to lose weight, you need a calorie deficit.
 You can achieve this calorie deficit by: